Giovibg/Cannon-RTES/README.md

 Different tasks should interact by themself in a consistent way.
 We have a shared memory struct(`shared_m`) were tasks can write or read data.
 Consistency and mutual exclusion are guaranteed by mutex and private semaphores.
-Conditions are generally managed in a Readers / Writers way:
+Conditions are generally managed in a Reader / Writer approach:
-- Readers: many readers can read from the shared memory at the same time.
+- **Readers**: many readers can read from the shared memory at the same time.
-- Writers: when one writer is writing something, nobody could read access to the
+- **Writers**: when one writer is writing something, neither reader nor writer could access the shared mem.
- shared mem.

-Each time someone should write to `shared_mem`, before access a first function
+Each time something should written to `shared_mem`, firstly we need to call
-`control_writer()` should be called to initialize private semaphore, after we
+`control_writer()` function to initialize private semaphore, after we
-could to shared memory in a protected way, then a `release_writer()` function
+could write to shared memory in a protected way, then a `release_writer()` function
 will release private semaphore.

 Same for readers: `control_reader()` -> read from shared mem ->`release_reader()`

 Tasks are executed following a FIFO SCHEDULING